 Nora is a nationally-recognized expert on the U Visa and frequently presents on this and other topics to attorneys, law enforcement, and other professionals.
 Nora frequently works as a consultant expert with the Office of the Federal Public Defender on complex U Visa cases.
 Nora is a member of the Executive Committee for the Immigration Law Section of the Los Angeles County Bar Association.
 She has been licensed to practice law in Illinois and she exclusively practices federal immigration law.
 Nora lives in Los Angeles.

-Policy and Technology Director
+Litigation & Policy Director